nguyencanhtrung/nguyencanhtrung.github.io/_posts/2022-12-16-installing_lic_server_for_catapult.md

 The FlexNet software includes `lmgrd` deamon, `lmutil` and etc.

+If already installed Catapult software, just need to go to `<path_to_installation>/Mgc_home/pkgs/` to get the above software.

 ### MAC changer

 You can install `macchanger` to change your MAC address.